fedesegala/AppliedProbabilityAfternotes/chapters/chapter03/chapter.typ

     $,
   )

-  namely, we need to have knowledge about a countable number of marginal distributions.
+  Namely, we need to have knowledge about a countable number of marginal distributions.
 ]

 #example-box("Sequence of independent non identically distributed random variables", [